gburca/VirtMus/Installer/ReadMe.txt

 	- Installer/VirtMus-v.vv.zip

 - Update virtmus.com
-	- From the DocMaintenance tiddler, click on "publish" and "generate SEO files"
-	- Copy the entire Docs directory to virtmus.com
-	- Follow the "Step-by-step guide" section
+	- Follow the DocMaintenance wiki page instructions

 - To create the PortableApps version for the USB drive
 	- Unzip the Installer/VirtMus-v.vv.zip into Installer/VirtMusPortable/App/VirtMus